 Several theories have tried to answer this question.
 Let’s go through some of them:

-During the winters storms rose over the sea making its water look black and thus they started calling it the Black Sea.
+During the winter storms rose over the sea making its water look black and thus they started calling it the Black Sea.

 4) ‘There is no life in the black sea’ – Myth?

-The discovery was made by Dr. Robert Ballard, the same scientist who discovered the wreckage of Titanic.
-Some 7000 years ago the Black Sea used to be a freshwater lake, filled by the glacial melts.
+The discovery was made by Dr. Robert Ballard, the same scientist who discovered the wreckage of the Titanic.
+Some 7000 years ago the Black Sea used to be a freshwater lake, filled with glacial melts.
 But there was a sudden change in the water level of the Mediterranean Sea, and thereby it created a channel that is now known as the Bosphorus.

 Noah was to build an ark which he would use to save his sons and their wives and a pair of male and female of every creature on the earth.
 For more reference read this Wikipedia page.